joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-04-fiddler-lightning-lane.md

   \end{align}
 $$

-Plotting the calculation (gold points) alongside an $N=10^6$ trial simulation (blue points), there is good agreement:
+Plotting the calculation (gold points) alongside a $10^6$ trial simulation (blue points), there is good agreement:

 ![](/img/2025-05-04-fiddler-lightning-lane-next-free.png){:width="450 px" class="image-centered"}

-The standard problem is actually more complicated.
+The standard problem is actually more complicated than this.
 Whereas in the extra credit, the first time slot in our schedule determines the number of remaining time slots, the standard credit conditions this on the maximum time slot in our schedule.

 <!-- we keep playing the same game with fewer time slots, the standard credit transitions you between fundamentally different games. -->